Warren Buffett finally reveals his endorsement decision in 2024 election

 Buffet has been unusually silent in the lead-up to November 5 despite formerly being a vocal advocate of Democrats like Clinton in 2016 and Obama in 2008 and 2012.

-In 2016, Buffet wrote a scathing indictment on Donald Trump regarding the Republican candidate’s refusal to release his tax returns, suggesting he was being deliberately secretive, wrote The New York Times.
+In 2016, Buffet gave a scathing indictment on Donald Trump regarding the Republican candidate’s refusal to release his tax returns, suggesting he was being deliberately secretive, wrote The New York Times.

 He also condemned Trump for allegedly misleading his voters with falsehoods about his business success and how he could propel the American economy.